rism-digital/kapellmeisterbuch/README.md

 cp DUMMYgulp.config.js gulp.staging.config.js
 ```

-Next, open your config files and customize them for you needs.
+Next, open your config files and customize them for your needs.

 The environment target is specified by the *env* parameter.